On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Cases Where Median Sampling is Better than Mean Sampling

-In this section, we theoretically show that median sampling can do better than mean sampling for the (1+1)-EA solving OneMax under segmented noise.
-The segmented noise model is from \cite{qian2018fail}, but we make a little modification to simplify the analysis.
+For OM under segmented noise (Definition~\ref{def-seg-noise}), we show that (1+1)-EA equipped with median sampling can do better than (1+1)-EA using mean sampling.
+The segmented noise is from \cite{25}, but we make a little modification to simplify the analysis.
 As presented in Definition~\ref{def-seg-noise}, the noisy evaluation of a solution $x$ can be divided into three segments.
-In the first segment, the fitness is evaluated correctly, while in the other two segments, the fitness is disturbed by different noises.
-We prove that for the (1+1)-EA solving OneMax under segmented noise, if using mean sampling, the expected running time is exponential (i.e., Theorem~\ref{theo-mean-segment}); if using median sampling with $m=2n^3+1$, the expected running time is polynomial (i.e., Theorem~\ref{theo-median-segment}).
-The analyses show that when the 2-quantile increases with the true fitness, median sampling is a better choice. \begin{definition}[OneMax under Segmented Noise] For any $x\in \{0,1\}^n$, the noisy fitness value $f^{\mathrm{n}}(x)$ is calculated as: \\ (1) if $|x|_0>\frac{n}{50}$, $f^{\mathrm{n}}(x)=n-|x|_0$; \\ (2) if $\frac{n}{100}< |x|_0\leq \frac{n}{50}$, (3) if $|x|_0\leq \frac{n}{100}$, where $n/100\in \mathbb{N}^+$. \end{definition}
+The objective evaluation is accurate in the first segment, but inaccurate in other segments because of noise.
+We show that for OM under segmented noise, the ERT of (1+1)-EA using mean sampling is exponential (i.e., Theorem~\ref{theo-mean-segment}); and the ERT of (1+1)-EA employing median sampling with $m=2n^3+1$ is polynomial (i.e., Theorem~\ref{theo-median-segment}).
+The analyses show that median sampling can be better if the 2-quantile increases with the true fitness. \begin{definition} $\forall x\in \{0,1\}^n$, its noisy objective $f^{\mathrm{n}}(\cdot)$ is defined as follows:\\ (1) if $|x|_0>\frac{n}{50}$, $f^{\mathrm{n}}(x)=n-|x|_0$;\\ (2) if $\frac{n}{100}< |x|_0\leq \frac{n}{50}$, (3) if $|x|_0\leq \frac{n}{100}$,